-In FY14, HACSM adopted policies to support the original activity proposal that requires participating families to stay at least 24 months in a PBV unit before they are eligible to move with continued assistance; and, that any continued assistance would be a part of the MTW/FSS program, the five-year, time-limited program.
-If there is a need for additional housing assistance at the end of the term of participation, the family could apply for a "hardship" at that time.
+In FY2014, HACSM adopted policies to implement the original activity proposal that requires participating families to stay at least 24 months in a PBV unit before they are eligible to move with continued assistance; and that any continued assistance would be a part of the five-year time-limited MTW program.
+The HACSM's hardship policy also applies to PBV participants who transferred to the MTW program.

-As of December 2018, HACSM has utilized 28% of its budget authority due to increasing its PBV portfolio.
-In the Bay Area housing market, this is the main method through which HACSM can more assuredly ensure long-term affordability of rental housing units.
-Expanding the HACSM PBV portfolio has also supported HACSM's ability to increase its' utilization rate again, and in 2018 HACSM was able to reach a 95% utilization rate for its voucher program over all.
-At this time, HACSM is seeking HUD's approval to once again increase the percentage of its' Budget Authority to 40 % that can be allocated to the PBV program.
+As of December 2019, HACSM has utilized 36.55% of its budget authority to project-basing.
+In the Bay Area housing market, this is an important strategy to ensure long-term affordability of rental housing units.
+Expanding the HACSM PBV portfolio has enabled HACSM to increase its utilization rate.
+As of December 2019, HACSM was able to reach a 96% lease-up rate for its voucher program.
+In December 2019, HACSM issued an RFP for up to 250 PBV units.
+194 PBVs among 4 projects were committed as a result of this RPF.